SweepCasinos > Reviews > Vegas X Casino

 Summary

-First of all: Vegas X doesn’t have a help page.
+First of all: Vegas X doesn’t have a Help Page.
 Nowhere else on the site could I find a contact form, phone number, or live chat.
 The only thing close to that is the static “[email protected]” email address under the login form, but it doesn’t open when clicked.

 I ran further tests on both mobile and desktop, checked every version of the site I could find, and followed a couple of installation pages and third-party links.
 Nothing ever turned into an actual support option.
 Not once did I see confirmation that a real person would reply.